thinkshout/thinkshout/blog/_posts/2018-08-28-our-ntc-sessions.md

 image: https://thinkshout.com/assets/images/marquee/expertise.jpg
 ---

-Memories of beignets from New Orleans and the #18NTC may still be dancing in our heads...but it's time to look ahead towards #19NTC in none other than our home town, Portland, Oregon!
+Memories of beignets from New Orleans and the #18NTC (Nonprofit Technology Conference) may still be dancing in our heads...but it's time to look ahead towards [#19NTC](https://www.nten.org/ntc/) in none other than our hometown, Portland, Oregon!

-We hope we'll see you there - but even more so, we hope you vote for our NTC sessions by **midnight on Thursday, August 31st!** It's part of NTEN's process to allow you, the attendees of this conference, to speak up about what interests you.
-And we hope some of what we're offering piques your interest at least as much as the prospect of seeing the Unipiper in real life.
+And since this will be happening in our neck of the woods, we hope you vote for our NTC sessions by **midnight on Thursday, August 31st!** It's part of NTEN's process to allow you, the attendees of this conference, to speak up about what interests you.
+And we hope some of what we're offering piques your interest at least as much as the prospect of seeing the Unipiper (Portland's unofficial mascot) in real life.

 ![PDX Unipiper](/assets/images/blog/unipiper.gif)
 {:.center}
+<span class="caption"><i class="fa fa-caret-up"></i>The Unipiper in his natural habitat.</span>

 So check 'em out, give us some votes, and look at all the sessions listed too (they're pretty incredible!). #19NTC is shaping up to be especially amazing and it's no doubt due to the giving and supportive nature of this community.